 Celebrating Christmas after a family breakup can be difficult, especially if certain festive traditions are no longer possible.
 But, don’t let that bring on your seasonal sadness.

-Instead, create new traditions which work better in your newly structured family.
+Instead, this a perfect time to create new traditions which work better in your newly structured family.

-For example, I bought my girls new personalised stockings which mark Santa’s visit wherever they are on Christmas morning.
-On the lead-up to Christmas we have fun making yummy Christmas food.
-We even have a Christmas CD which it is mandatory to play as we decorate the tree!
+For example, I bought my girls new personalised stockings which mark Santa’s visit wherever they are on Christmas morning (they are late teens now and still put them out hopefully on Christmas Eve).
+On the lead-up to Christmas we have fun making yummy Christmas food (yes even as teens).
+And, we have a Christmas CD which it is mandatory to play as we decorate the tree (we have now upgraded to a Spotify playlist).

 This is a great time to introduce new traditions that mean something special to you, perhaps a festive ritual from your own childhood that you would like to pass onto your children.